-It is, then, probable, that when the Presbyterians

-and Catholics of Ireland will be no longer kept united by the presence of an enemy, they will divide and renew the war.
+It is, then, probable, that when the Presbyterians and Catholics of Ireland will be no longer kept united by the presence of an enemy, they will divide and renew the war.

 These views of the future are merely conjectural; but what is at present certain, is the immense power that Irish democracy derives from the existing union.
+[Back to Table of Contents]

+Sect.
+V.

-SECT.
-V. The Middle Classes.
+The Middle Classes.